EDIorg/GMN_obsolescence_tools/README.md

 # GMN_obsolescence_tools
-Tools for fixing up the obsolescence chains in system metadata for package EML in a DataONE Generic Member Node
+Tools for fixing up the obsolescence chains in system metadata for packages in a DataONE Generic Member Node

 ## Sample Workflow
 Suppose the member node to be updated is gmn.lternet.edu.
 The workflow is as follows: